James Lawrell

-James Lawrell (1780 at Frimley, Surrey - 1842 in England) was an English amateur cricketer who made 21 known appearances in first-class cricket matches from 1800 to 1810.
+James Lawrell (1780 at Frimley, Surrey - 1842 in England) was an English amateur cricketer who made 21 known appearances in important matches from 1800 to 1810.

 Background and Eastwick Park

 He was the son of James Lawrell (or Laurell), who had married in 1776 Catherine Sumner, daughter of William Brightwell Sumner and sister of the politician George Holme-Sumner.
 His father was an East India Company official in the Bengal Presidency.
 In 1801, James Lawrell senior having died, in 1799, Eastwick Park was sold by the family of the Earls of Effingham to the trustees of James Lawrell junior, still at that time a minor.